-While calling attention to the dramatic demographic change in the ethnic makeup of these cities, I will emphasize that this transformation is only one small part of a far more complex state of affairs involving the socioeconomic and political relations of Christians, Jews, and Muslims in Europe, the Middle East, Africa, Asia and throughout the world during what scholars in the Global North often periodize as the Middle Ages, Renaissance, Enlightenment, romantic era and modern times.
+While calling attention to the dramatic demographic change in the ethnic makeup of these cities, I will emphasize that this transformation is only one small part of a far more complex state of affairs.
+This tangled state of affairs involves the socioeconomic and political relations of Christians, Jews, and Muslims in Europe and throughout the world during what scholars in the Global North often periodize as the Middle Ages, Renaissance, Enlightenment, romantic era and modern times.
 I will discuss this larger historical context in a concise, critical overview, but my main focus will be the periods 1880-1899 and 1900-1929.
-I have singled out these specific historical periods because contemporary scholarly studies in various academic disciplines have made it increasingly clear that these were incredibly tumultuous periods in European history, particularly in the arts.
+I have singled out these specific historical periods because contemporary scholarly studies in various academic disciplines have made it increasingly clear, to me, that these were incredibly tumultuous periods in European history, particularly in the arts.

-The terms of discourse I employ to describe the predominant themes and motifs of these particular artists and scholars may seem somewhat arbitrary, but I believe they more accurately represent these periods in European art history (including literature) than any others I might choose: Symbolism, Decadence and Jugendstil [or Art Nouveau] for the years 1880-1899 and Expressionism, Fauvism, Cubism, Art Deco, Futurism, Dada, Bauhaus, Surrealism, “primitivism,” Suprematism, Constructivism and Die Neue Sachlichkeit [or the New Objectivity] for the years 1900-1929.
+The terms of discourse I employ to describe the predominant themes and motifs of these particular artists and scholars may seem somewhat arbitrary, but I believe they more accurately represent these periods in European art history (including literature) than any others I might choose.
+For the years 1880-1899, I will use the terms Symbolism, Decadence and Jugendstil [or Art Nouveau].
+For the years 1900-1929, I will use the terms Expressionism, Fauvism, Cubism, Art Deco, Futurism, Dada, Bauhaus, Surrealism, “primitivism,” Suprematism, Constructivism and Die Neue Sachlichkeit [or the New Objectivity].

-In addition to discussing the radical social and cultural revolutions which distinguish these two periods in European art history (1880-1899) and (1900-1929), I will make note of the establishment of Zionism as a international political movement during these same five decades in European history and stress the little-known fact that most Jewish artists and scholars were adamantly opposed — and for good reasons — to the Zionist colonial project being debated at the World Zionist Congresses during the years which that international body met between 1897-1929.
-One of the focuses of my research, in fact, has been the birth and development of Zionism as a body of concepts, principles and beliefs which can be better understood, I believe, by examining them in this particular sociohistorical context.
+In addition to discussing the radical social and cultural revolutions which distinguish these two periods in European art history, I will make note of the establishment of Zionism as a international political movement during these same five decades in European history.
+I will also assign importance to the little-known fact that most Jewish artists and scholars were adamantly opposed — and for good reasons — to the Zionist colonial project being debated at the World Zionist Congresses during the years which that international body met between 1897-1929.
+One of the focuses of my research, in fact, has been the history of Zionism as a human reservoir of languishing nationalist aspirations which can be better understood, I believe, by examining them in this particular sociohistorical context.

-In his futuristic novel, Altneuland [The Old-New Land] (1902), Theodor Herzl transforms that part of the Ottoman Empire known as Palestine into a modern, social democratic state in which the indigenous peoples have equal rights with the Jewish immigrants.
-In his political pamphlet, Der Judenstaat [The Jewish State] (1896), by contrast, Herzl characterized the Middle East and Asia of his day as a wellspring of “barbarism” (29) and suggested that the best form of governing the Jewish nation’s “Promised Land” would be a combination of “democratic monarchism” and “aristocratic republicanism” in order to preserve “a true balance of power.”
-“Nations are . . . not fit for unlimited democracy at present,” he wrote, “and will become less and less fitted for it in the future” (70).
-“Our people” (the Jews) who colonize Palestine, Herzl suggested, will “accept the new constitution it offers them.
-Should any opposition manifest itself,” he made clear, “The Society [of Jews] will suppress it” (71).
+I will begin my analysis of the ideology of nationalism, however, only after first discussing the importance of differentiating between Theodor Herzl’s futuristic novel, Altneuland [The Old-New Land] (1902), and the critically-important founding text of Zionism, Herzl’s earlier work, Der Judenstaat [The Jewish State] (1896).
+In his futuristic novel, Altneuland, Theodor Herzl transforms that part of the Ottoman Empire known as Palestine into a modern, social democratic state in which the indigenous peoples have equal rights with the Jewish immigrants.
+In his political pamphlet, Der Judenstaat, by contrast, Herzl characterized the Middle East and Asia of his day as a wellspring of “barbarism” (96) and suggested that the best form of governing the Jewish State would be a combination of “democratic monarchism” and “aristocratic republicanism” in order to preserve “a true balance of power.
+I am a staunch supporter of monarchial institutions,” Herzl continued, “because these allow of a continuous policy, and represent the interests of a historically famous family born and educated to rule, whose desires are bound up with the State.”
+“Nations are also really not fit for unlimited democracy at present, and will become less and less fitted for it in the future” (144).
+“Our people,” (the Jews) who colonize Palestine, will “thankfully accept the new constitution it offers them.
+Should any opposition manifest itself, the Society [of Jews] will suppress it” (145).

-Herzl made his strategy for the colonization of Palestine quite explicit in the concluding chapter of this political pamphlet in which he suggested that the first colonists must be primarily from the Jewish underclass: “It is precisely the poorest whom we need at first” because “only the desperate make good conquerors” (79).
-According to Herzl’s carefully-crafted political pamphlet, the principle of “Universal brotherhood is not even a beautiful dream” (79).
-In point of fact, he argued, the Christian humanist and Enlightenment concepts of “universal brotherhood” — as splendid as they may sound in theory — have turned out to be ill-advised in practice.
-The father of modern political Zionism — Theodor Herzl — specifically rejected the Christian humanist, Reform Judaism, Muslim and secular versions of “universal brotherhood,” claiming that “antagonism [as opposed to cooperation or collaboration] is essential to man’s greatest efforts” (78).
+Herzl made his strategy for the colonization of Palestine quite explicit in the concluding chapter of this political pamphlet in which he suggested that the first colonists must be primarily from the Jewish underclass: “It is precisely the poorest whom we need at first [because] only the desperate make good conquerors” (155).
+Herzl was remarkably transparent about his social and political loyalties in this carefully-crafted political pamphlet: “Universal brotherhood is not even a beautiful dream,” he writes.
+On the contrary, “antagonism is essential to man’s greatest efforts” (153).
+In fact, he argued, the Christian humanist and Enlightenment concepts of “universal brotherhood” — as splendid as they may sound in theory — have turned out to be ill-advised in practice.
+The father of modern political Zionism, I will demonstrate, specifically rejected the Christian humanist, Reform Judaism, Muslim and secular versions of “universal brotherhood,” maintaining that human “antagonism” [as opposed to cooperation or collaboration] is “essential” to human achievement.